omgitsbenhayes/247_rating_scraper/README.md

 ### 3. Run

 * To get a JSON file (recommended): Run the spider with the command: `scrapy crawl a247 -t json -O data/output.json`.
 Add other arguments as needed.
 * To get a CSV file: Run the spider with the command: `scrapy crawl a247 -t csv -O data/output.csv`.
 Add other arguments as needed.
-Note that columns may be missing headings while using CSV files due to the way Scrapy writes CSV files and determines headings [see more here](https://docs.scrapy.org/en/latest/_modules/scrapy/exporters.html#CsvItemExporter).
+Note that columns may be missing headings while using CSV files due to the way Scrapy writes CSV files and determines headings.
+[See more here.](https://docs.scrapy.org/en/latest/_modules/scrapy/exporters.html#CsvItemExporter).

 ## Data Fields